isomerpages/mlaw-corp/news/speeches/_posts/2014-01-16-Speech-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-at-the-Criminal-Law-Conference-2014.md

 57. As this is something that the public and sometimes even lawyers are not aware of, I stress: Our penal philosophy is not simply grounded on notions of retribution and deterrence.
 Rehabilitation has to be and is an important part of our sentencing regime.

 {:start="58"}
-58. Thus changes to the laws recently have introduced a range of community sentencing options, for example the mandatory treatment orders and community work orders, in the CPC.
+58. Thus changes to the laws recently have introduced a range of <u>community sentencing options</u>, for example the mandatory treatment orders and community work orders, in the CPC.

 {:start="59"}
 59. The changes are targeted at minor offences; offences involving younger accused persons and persons with specific and relatively minor mental conditions